• SEO

 How To Use Four Emotions To Create Emotional Content

-Buffer published an essay called The Science of Emotion in Marketing: How Our Brains Decide What to Share and Who to Trust a few years ago.
+Buffer published an essaycalled The Science of Emotion in Marketing: How Our Brains Decide What to Share and Who to Trust a few years ago.
 Courtney Seiter, the author of the essay, discusses how different emotions influence our marketing behaviors.

 We'll look at the exact four emotions she highlighted, as well as how you might incorporate them into your content marketing strategy.